The water was always cold.

 Still, we had an almost endless supply of firewood to stay warm.
 A diver would swim out and fetch broken boxes, torn sails, or anything that looked like it may burn, and they’d bring it back to the cave so that I could pull the water molecules out.
 The dried materials would burned easily after that.

-“No,” the shaman replied, his eyes closed.
+“No,” the Musfurin replied, his eyes closed.
 “A soldier.”

 “T…ha..nk you…” the soldier said between gulps.
 “I feel like I’ve been underwater for days.”

-“Can you tell me what happened?” asked Erunak as he arrived too.
+“Can you tell me what happened?”
+Erisk asked as he approached behind me.
 “How did you find us?”

 “I didn’t know you were here,” the soldier replied.
 “I was just trying to get away.
-There was a jail break at the naga camp where I was being held.”
+There was a jail break at the Zinji prison camp where I was being held.”

 “They were holding you captive?”

-“Yeah, we were trapped in these bubbles, strong bubbles though; we couldn’t pop them with our bare hands.
+“Yeah, we were trapped in these bubbles… strong bubbles.
+We couldn’t pop them with our bare hands.
 They had us floating around like idiots.
 Every once in a while they would take one or two of us off never to be seen again.
 They kept bringing in others, from the recent string of wrecks on the surface, and they’d come and go.
 I don’t know why I never got hauled off.”

 “So how did you escape?”

 “One of the prisoners got out.
-The naga didn’t notice at first.
+The Zinji didn’t notice at first.
 He could have swam away and never been caught, but instead he played the hero.
 He took a knife in the camp and started hacking our bubbles until they popped.
 What a rush that feeling was.
-Some of the prisoners he freed actually drown on the spot, but I was lucky enough to have those gills you gave me, Erunak.”
+Some of the prisoners he freed actually drown on the spot, but I was lucky enough to have those gills you gave me before I was captured.”

-The shaman bowed deeply.
-“We are glad you found us.”
+Erisk nodded.
+“We are glad fate brought you to us.”

-“Yeah well, the naga won’t be far behind.”
+“Yeah well, the Zinji won’t be far behind.”

 “I don’t know.
 The bubble I was in wasn’t exactly clear viewing.
 The prisoners came and went with such frequency that I couldn’t keep track.
 The man that freed me from the prison… I didn’t even know his name.”

-Erunak looked the soldier over once more and then stepped back, tugging on my shoulder so I would know to follow.
-We had done this several times in the last few days, pulling away from the others so they could talk about the gravity of the situation without destroying any hopes of survival.
-We were powerful people, and the rest of the Briny Cutter’s survivors took our thoughts and opinions very seriously.
+Erisk looked the soldier over once more and then stepped back, tugging on my shoulder so I would know to follow.
+We had done this several times in the last few days, pulling away from the others so we could talk about the gravity of the situation without destroying any hopes of survival.
+We were powerful people, and the rest of the Sea Slicer’s survivors took our thoughts and opinions very seriously.

-“We need to make our move soon,” Erunak stated with his voice calm but firm.
+“We need to make our move soon,” Erisk stated with his voice calm but firm.
 “Are you in agreement?
 He either came her by accident as he says, or he was sent here as a trap.
-In either case, the naga will be coming soon.”
+In either case, the Zinji will be coming for him.”

 “If we move now, we leave our only shot at survival up there on the surface.
 That’ll leave people feeling hopeless.”

-“Unless we leave here to mount an assault,” Erunak suggested.
+“Unless we leave here to mount an assault,” Erisk suggested.

 “The prisoners in that camp need our aid.
-If this is a trap, the naga will be coming here, and we will be gone.
+If this is a trap, the Zinji will be coming here, and we will be gone.
 If the soldier is truthful, we have an advantage.
-We know their location, their prisons, and how to help them escape.”
+We know their location, prisons, and how to help our men escape.”

 “It’s a bold plan,” I said, contemplating.
-“The naga outnumber us, though, so how do we stage an offensive with the few soldiers we have?”
+“The Zinji outnumber us down here, so how do we stage an offensive with the few soldiers we have?”

-The shaman contemplated this.
-“It’s true that we do not have the physical numbers to launch an attack, but if we can make the naga believe we are coming in force, they will retreat long enough for us to make our move.”
+The Musfurin contemplated this.
+“It’s true that we do not have the physical numbers to launch an attack, but if we can make the Zinji believe we are coming in force, they will retreat long enough for us to make our move.”

 “So, we raid the camp, scare them off, then free the prisoners.
 What happens once they realize we don’t have the numbers?
 There’s a dozen of us, all malnourished on some level, too.
 We can’t win in a direct fight.”

-“Then we will move fast,” Erunak replied.
+“Then we will move fast,” he replied.
 “We free the soldiers and flee.
 Find refuge, food, and rest.”

-“Where can we go, Erunak?
+“Where can we go, Erisk?
 There are only so many caves to hide in.”

-The shaman smiled slyly.
+The Musfurin smiled slyly.
 “We’re not the only survivors down here, Sionis Sepher.
-I have been contacted by another shaman.
-His name is Farseer Gadra.
+I have been contacted by another of my kind.
+His name is Gadra.
 We have communicated as of late, and I believe it is time for us to seek out his group.”

 I contemplated this revelation with a small spark of glee.
 Abandoning this cavern would mean giving up hope for a lot of the folks here, but if we could spin the situation into an attack against our enemy and a strategic retreat to more allies… then hope could live on.